fastify/fastify/docs/Server.md

 + `object`: a standard Pino [options object](https://github.com/pinojs/pino/blob/c77d8ec5ce/docs/API.md#constructor).
 This will be passed directly to the Pino constructor.
 If the following properties are not present on the object, they will be added accordingly:
-    * `genReqId`: a synchronous function that will be used to generate identifiers for incoming requests.
-The default function generates sequential identifiers.
     * `level`: the minimum logging level.
 If not set, it will be set to `'info'`.
     * `serializers`: a hash of serialization functions.
 By default, serializers are added for `req` (incoming request objects), `res` (outgoing response